MaxwellFX/Bahaviourial_Cloning/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* `train.py` is the entry point of the program that runs the pipeline for training the neural network
+* `Training_Model.py` contains an object for creating and defining the [nVidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) for this project
+* `DataAquisition.py` contains a script to gather all the data address and steering angles of all training data
-* model.py containing the script to create and train the model
+* `DataProcessing.py` contains a script to preprocess all the input images for the training model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* `README.md` summarizing the results
+* `drive.py` was modified a little bit to accommodate the training model as the nVidia model works better in YUV color space

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing